-A learner friendly classroom requires that the teacher understands neuroscience and the complexity of differentiation.
-In this online book study participants will read and discuss Differentiation and The Brain by Dr. David A. Sousa and Carol Ann Tomlinson.
+A learner-friendly classroom requires that the teacher understands neuroscience and the complexity of differentiation.
+In this online book study, participants will read and discuss Differentiation and The Brain by Dr. David A. Sousa and Carol Ann Tomlinson.
 A large component of this course is to reflect on your teaching practices and implement changes that will support the various cultures, genders, and learning styles in the classroom.
-Winter Cohort begins January 2019 through March 2019.
+Winter Cohort begins January 2019 through April 2019.

 *Must obtain Differentiation and the Brain, 2nd edition to complete course.